pippinbarr/cart263/projects/project1/README.md

 * Section A (Tuesdays): 11:59PM, 15-22 February 2022 (one week flex)
 * Section B (Thursdays) 11:59PM, 17-24 February 2022 (one week flex)

+In cases of dire need, contact Pippin about the possibility of submitting in the Reading Week.
+Offer valid only if you get in touch comfortably before the final deadlines above.

 ---

 ## Example projects